Core Facilities at UMass Amherst

 The UMASS five campuses in Amherst, Boston, Dartmouth, Lowell and UMass Medical School in Worcester maintain a series of Research Core Facilities managed by experienced professional directors and managers.
 Core Facilities represent a unique resource for available for industry, educational, and government research and training.
 The Core Facilities enable faculty, student, and innovative collaborators access to a broad array of equipment to enhance their capabilities, address a broader array of questions, and deliver technologies and product candidates more rapidly.
 Access to the Core Facilities provide users a competitive advantage for obtaining state, federal, foundation, and private funding.

-Additional Core Facilities
+Other UMass System Core Facilities

 UMass Boston - Boston, MA